ShakirFarhan/Realtime-Chat/README.md

 - Responsive design: the website is optimized for different screen sizes and devices
 - User authentication: users can sign up, log in, and log out using JWT and Google Auth
 - Group creation: users can create chat rooms and invite others to join
+- Notifications: users can receive notifications on new messages
 - Emojis: users can send and receive emojis in messages

 ## Installation and Usage